palakela/NEMETEX/README.md

 python NEMETEX.py -s ToyData/smetana_output.tsv -a ToyData/MAGs_coverage.txt -t ToyData/gtdb_ncbi_taxonomy.txt -C ToyData/compounds.txt -p ToyData
 ```

 You can find the folder containing all output data named as **ToyData_outputs**.
-Notice that you can also analyse different coumpounds which are exchanged within the example community by changing [compounds](ToyData/compounds.txt) file.
+Notice that you can also analyse different coumpounds which are exchanged within the example community by changing the [compounds](ToyData/compounds.txt) file.